2022 Special Category: Julian Assange

 This experience with WBUK defined our friendship and our determination to campaign for justice in the form of Edna’s Law.

-Before I read the 2017 Award Citation I would end by saying that:
+Before I read the 2017 Award Citation (please see citation above at Byline Festival & Frontline Club) I would end by saying that:

 The best way to measure if you have done a good job is how many people in government and institutions such as regulators hate you.